tsgates/arch-wiki-markdown/wiki/E4rat.md

 Installation
 ------------

-Install e4rat from the Official Repositories.
+Install e4rat from the AUR.

 Getting it to work
 ------------------